Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Holographic isoTNS

-where the operator \(\hat{O}_{i,i+1}\) is represented as a purple gate.
-Analogous to contractions in an isometric form MPS (Fig.~\ref{fig1}c), contracting any isometrized column with its complex conjugate yields the identity.
-This property reduces the full network evaluation to a local contraction involving only the two columns on which the operator acts.
-The computational cost of this contraction scales as ${\mathcal{O}(L\chi^3)}$.
-The same simplification applies when evaluating the wave function norm \(\langle\Psi|\Psi\rangle\), where the isometric constraints cancel every tensor except the orthogonality center.
-Normalizing the state therefore amounts to requiring that the orthogonality center be a tensor of norm one.
-It is worth highlighting that to leverage this efficiency for arbitrary local measurements, the orthogonality center must first be shifted to the operator's location.
-The systematic procedure for this shift is detailed in Sec.~\ref{sec4-1} and Appendix~\ref{app:MM}.
-We close by noting that a holographic isoTNS can be directly mapped onto a quantum circuit, as shown in Fig.~\ref{fig2}b.
+Another important point is that a holographic isoTNS can be directly mapped onto a quantum circuit, as shown in Fig.~\ref{fig2}b.
 The principle underlying this mapping is that any isometry can be extended to a unitary operator on a larger Hilbert space by incorporating ancillary degrees of freedom~\cite{Schon:PRL:2005,Slattery:arXiv:2021, Wei:PRL:2022}.
 Schematically, this conversion is illustrated as

 where the input and output legs with dimensions \(\chi_1=d^n\) and \(\chi_2=d^m\) are resolved into \(n\) and \(m\) qudit wires, respectively.
 By adjoining \(n+2-m\) ancillary qudits, the isometry extends to a unitary gate acting on \(n+2\) qudits.
 The ancillary qudits are subsequently contracted with a reference state, thereby realizing the original isometry.
 For MPS in the isometric form (Fig.~\ref{fig1}b), sweeping this embedding along the chain yields a unitary circuit that effectively prepares the state from ancillas initialized in a reference state.
 By convention, the flow of the circuit execution time is opposite to the orientation of the isometry arrows.
-It is worth highlighting that the representational power of quantum states generated by such tensor-network-inspired quantum circuit has been a subject of active recent study~\cite{Sheng-Hsuan:PRB:2022,Haghshenas:PRX:2022,Sajant:PRXQ:2023,Malz:PRL:2024}.
+The representational power of quantum states generated by such tensor-network-inspired quantum circuits has been a subject of active recent study~\cite{Sheng-Hsuan:PRB:2022,Haghshenas:PRX:2022,Sajant:PRXQ:2023,Malz:PRL:2024}.